-4.6 Key information regarding the Directors is given in this annual report.

-4.7 In accordance with the Company's Articles, Messrs Teow Joo Hwa, Chua Keng Hiang, and Teo Kiang Kok will retire by rotation and they have indicated their willingness to seek reelection at the forthcoming Annual General Meeting ("AGM").
+- 4.6 Key information regarding the Directors is given in this annual report. - 4.7 In accordance with the Company's Constitution, Messrs Chuang Wen Fu, Gu Cheng Hua and Teng Cheong Kwee will retire by rotation and they have indicated their willingness to seek re-election at the forthcoming Annual General Meeting ("AGM").
+Separately, the term of Mr Chuang Tze Mon's appointment as Director will expire at the forthcoming AGM, having been appointed a Director during the financial year.
+Mr Chuang Tze Mon has indicated his willingness to seek re-election at the forthcoming AGM.
 Following a review, the NC has recommended to the Board to nominate them for re-election at the AGM.